QuinnContaldi/ChapterOne/README.md

 Interfaces and Abstract classes are useful in many scenarios to enforce functions that child classes must follow.
 As you can see this is not a bad use of inheritance with abstract classes, but adding more weapons like this is straightforward.
-However as the number of guns grows and additional unique behaviors are introduced, maintaining this structure will eventually become a nightmare.
+However, as the number of guns grows and additional unique behaviors are introduced, maintaining this structure will eventually become a nightmare.
 For example in a game where we have multiple `Guns`, we can create a `Gun` class forcing each gun to implement methods like `FireGun()` and `ReloadGun()`.
 Again we face similar problems to our first design.

 1. **Tight Coupling**
     - Each gun must implement its firing and reloading behavior directly.
 Even if multiple guns share the same logic (e.g., `ReloadGun()` for all guns using kinetic ammo), they must still duplicate that implementation.
     - If we decide to modify the behavior for `ReloadGun` (lets say we introduce a new mechanic or ammo type), we must update every class where it’s implemented...
 Now that is what I call technical debt

 2. **Inflexibility to Change at Runtime**
     - Suppose we want the player to change ammunition types mid-game (e.g., switching a sniper to use "Explosive Rounds" instead of "Kinetic Rounds").
 With this design, it would require changing the logic for each gun manually or introducing unwieldy conditional statements.

 3. **Guns become harder to maintain**
     - I know I keep beating a dead horse here, but I cant stress this enough, especially for game developers.
 This is a large violation of the **Open/Closed Principle**
       Your code should be open for extension, but closed to modification.
 Who wants to track down every gun child object and add changes... not this developer.

 4. **Lastly, just like the last design we have code duplication**
     - There is a lot of opinions on code duplication.
 Some love it because its more readable, and some hate it because it violates good OOP practices.
-   For me it depends, if only two or three classes have to duplicate the same logic.
+      For me, it depends, if only two or three classes have to duplicate the same logic.
 It may be worth your time to simple keep this implementation, instead of implementing the strategy design pattern.

-    - is the implementation of the strategy design pattern take more lines of code then just duplicating a small segment of code between classes? maybe thats a situation where you could "get away with it."
+    - Is the implementation of the strategy design pattern take more lines of code then just duplicating a small segment of code between classes? maybe that's a situation where you could "get away with it."
 Just be careful, what is three spots of duplicated logic can quickly balloon to 100 spots.

-## Using the Strategy Design Pattern: A Modular Approach to Gun Reload Behavior
+## Using The Strategy Design Pattern: A Modular Approach To Gun Reload Behavior

-### Introduction to the Strategy Design Pattern
+### Introduction To The Strategy Design Pattern

 Consider a First-Person Shooter (FPS) game where guns have different types of reloading mechanisms.
 For example:
 - A **Sniper Rifle** uses *Kinetic Rounds*.
 - A **Plasma Gun** uses *Plasma Rounds*.

 Instead of tightly coupling the reload logic to each gun class, we can offload this behavior to separate `IReload` strategies.

----
+We keep the `Fire()` method as an interface
+*"Oh? so we are replacing the Ireload method becomes our **strategy object**, instead of making it a function? we then can swap out the `IReload` with other **Strategy objects** during runtime!"*
+Yes that is exactly it!
+One more thing to note, is that `Fire()` is still a function that needs to be defined.
+The IReload interface contains a `ammunitionType`
+Since the ammunition we reload into the gun should dictate what round is fired from the gun.

 ## The Architecture